 It is so satisfying to take pure ingredients and create luxurious, nourishing products that support healthy skin.

 I have added a twist to my usual rose water recipe by using lavender as well.
 Lavender is a good anti inflammatory and also helps to calm skin.
-Lavender is completely optional in this recipe.

 About The Ingredients

 Considered the fragrance of the Goddess Aphrodite Rose oil is YIN in character and excellent for clearing and balancing the heart chakra energies. source

 There are many varieties (over 70000) of roses but I love Rosa rugosa for use in our medicinal, skin care and culinary recipes.
 It is antimicrobial, antiseptic & excellent for balancing all skin types.
 It is known for supporting: heightened Libido, depression, mood swings, relaxation and much more.